-Regency Energy Partners LP plans to acquire Zephyr Gas Services, a field services company based in Houston, for $185 million, the company said Monday.
-Also on Monday, for the second quarter the partnership reported a net loss due to the effect of special items.
+Regency Energy Partners LP plans to acquire Zephyr Gas Services, a field services company based in Houston, for $185 million, the company said last week.
+Additionally, the second quarter the partnership reported a net loss due to the effect of special items.

 "We have been focusing our efforts on expanding our treating business since completing our strategic plan earlier this year and we were excited when the opportunity arose to pursue the ownership of Zephyr along with its experienced management team," said Regency CEO Byron Kelley.
 "This is a rare opportunity to acquire a fast-growing and successful business that complements our current service offerings and brings another strong component to our midstream service portfolio.